AugustHao/Augusts_R_beginner_workshop/Topics/07_functions/functions.md

 #first we define our function:
 #the only argument is the dataset we put in
 NA.detector <- function(dataset){
-    #first we check if the input data is indeed in a dataframe, if not we will terminate the function
+    #first we check if the input data is indeed in a dataframe
+    #if not we will terminate the function
     if(is.data.frame(dataset) != T){return(cat("ERROR: your data is not in a data frame!"))}
     #second we build a vector to tally all the NAs and their row number
     NAs <- c() #define the vector